 Synthetic olympiad problems for measuring reasoning, not recall.

-SimoBench, the Synthetic International Math Olympiad Bench, is a compact 126-problem benchmark of synthetic olympiad-style mathematics problems for evaluating mathematical reasoning in small and mid-sized language models.
+SimoBench, the Synthetic International Math Olympiad Bench, is a compact 126-problem benchmark of synthetic olympiad-style mathematics problems for evaluating mathematical reasoning across frontier, small, and mid-sized language models.

 The benchmark keeps the spirit and difficulty profile of IMO-style reasoning while moving away from directly memorized contest statements.
 Each problem is a synthetic variant inspired by the mechanism of an IMO problem, selected to be standalone, interesting, and challenging.